 New Developments: Along with a remodeled new Meeting Room, the CDRC is getting a new Building Commissioner.
 The job description, in general, for a Building Commissioner includes enforcement.
 Regular readers of my column know enforcement of our Covenants, Conditions and Restrictions (CC&R’s) is near and dear to my heart ( and my pocketbook).
 So, too, for any other RSFA Member interested in protecting the rural character of our community and their property here.
 This leads to the next topic.

 Over Development: Whoever she is, our new Commissioner will learn that while the Protective Covenant (PC) embraces development that adheres to our CC&R’s, over development is discouraged on a macro and micro level.
-Over development on a macro large scale includes high-density housing plans outside our downtown core, such as the one the CDRC recently advised the RSFA Board to deny, as contrary to our Regulations and Covenant (a topic covered in other RSF Post articles).
+Over development on a macro large scale includes high-density housing plans outside our downtown core, such as the one the CDRC recently advised the RSFA Board to deny, as contrary to our Regulations and Covenant.

 On the micro level, over development includes residential building plans with too many large structures for small building pads.
 Whether to keep square-footage costs down, taste or whatever, architects often propose residences too large for the actual building pad.
 Total acreage of the site might be large, but due to the slopes and swales, the actual building pad after the 100-foot County setback from the street, might not be all that large.
 Repeatedly, the CDRC hears architects cry about what a difficult site their client’s property has.
 Not really.
 The market price for the real estate reflects its suitability for building a reasonable structure, not a castillo.